jakobnissen/jakobnissen.github.io/posts/latency.md

 * Second, the found method, here, `g(::Any)` is monomorphized to a _methodinstance_.
   That means the compiler creates a non-generic _methodinstance_ `g(::Vector{Int})` out of the generic method `g(x::Any)` by looking at the actual, concrete types of the arguments at runtime (namely `Vector{Int}`).
 *  Then, _after_ the code has been monomorphized, and the methodinstance compiled, the methodinstance is called and `25` is returned.
 Since the methodinstance is not generic but only contains concrete types, the compiler is able to generate efficient code despite Julia being dynamic.
-  In this case, it just returns a constant `25`.
+  In this case, it just returns a literal `25`.

 Invoking the compiler at _every_ function call would be totally unworkable, so this scheme only works due to two important optimisations:
 First, every methodinstance is cached in memory.